nathanalam/lassomining/README.md

 This file holds parameters which wizkll be specific to each run, and also other variables that you may want to alter.

+Alternatively, you can run this with more fine control in the Jupyter notebook entitled "View.ipynb", where you can again specify configuration schemes within the notebook itself.

 ### Example Usage
 After editing the *config.yaml* file, the program can be run as follows:
 ```